neural-koala/modulejail-plus/README.md

 Add `modprobe.blacklist= ` (there is a space at the end) in grub to tell the kernel to ignore all blacklists.

+## Using modprobed-db to Track Module Usage

+Instead of manually whitelisting modules when occasionally used hardware (e.g., external hard drives) don't work, as prompted by the notification, you can use [modprobed-db](https://github.com/graysky2/modprobed-db) to track the usage of modules over a period of time, before applying the module blacklist.

 # Disabling Modules Built into the Kernel Image

 lsmod only shows loadable modules, but many modules are built into the kernel image, so they never appear in lsmod and ignore modprobe blacklists.